mturk/svcbatch/README.md

   ```

 The actual version information can be obtained by inspecting
-the top of the service's `SvcBatch.log` file.
+the top of the service's `SvcBatch.status.log` file.
 This information
 will be present in the log file, only if **-v** command
 option was defined at service's install.